hitokiri-mata/katacoda-courses/kubernetes-chaos/litmus/step8-verify.md

   Normal  Summary  2s    pod-delete-e2pdaa-fpwjm  pod-delete experiment has been Passed
 ```

-_In case you want to try running chaos on a separate image or namespace, check out the [official documentation](https://docs.litmuschaos.io/docs/getstarted/) and get your chaos experiments up and running in minutes._
+As you can see, chaos experiments be running in minutes.
+If you want to target Litmus to experiment on a different resources or namespaces, check out the [official documentation](https://docs.litmuschaos.io/docs/getstarted/).